Cloudhouse Compatibility Container Frequently Asked Questions

 Can you package 16-bit applications?

-Yes for 32-bit operating systems, however modern 64-bit operating systems like Windows 10 and Server 2012 R2 do not provide a 16-bit runtime environment for 16 bit executables; 32-bit applications with 16-bit runtimes are supported on 64-bit operating systems.
+Yes for 32-bit operating systems.
+However, modern 64-bit operating systems like Windows 10 and Windows Server 2012 R2, do not provide a 16-bit runtime environment for 16-bit executables.

-Do Containers support applications with drivers and services?
+Do Cloudhouse Compatibility Containers support applications with drivers and services?

-Drivers can be installed with a script included in the Container during deployment, commands are available to configure applications with services.
+Yes.
+Drivers can be installed with a script included in the Compatibility Container during deployment.
+Commands are available to configure applications with services.

 What about applications that require Admin privileges?

-Containers can enforce Least Privilege, so that applications that request Admin privileges unnecessarily to install can be installed and run by users, or Administrators.
+Our Compatibility Containers can enforce Least Privilege so that applications that request Admin privileges unnecessarily to install can be installed and run by users, or Administrators.
 Applications that normally require Admin permissions can be deployed by users, except when drivers are present.
 Administrator privileges are required to install applications to all users on a machine.

-Yes, redirections ensure that only the IE application deployed with the Container uses the packaged runtimes.
+Yes.
+Redirections ensure that only the IE application deployed with the Compatibility Container uses the packaged runtimes.
 Natively installed applications continue to use the natively installed runtimes.

-Can applications in one Container communicate with another?
+Can applications in one Cloudhouse Compatibility Container communicate with another?

-Yes, applications in Containers can be isolated as well, either from another Container or a natively installed application.
+Yes.
+Applications in our Compatibility Containers can be isolated as well, either from another Compatibility Container or a natively installed application.

-What file type are these containerised apps outputted as?
+What file type are Cloudhouse Compatibility Containers output as?

-Container format is a folder, it includes a deployment executable which is used by SCCM, scripts and other 3rd party tools to (optionally) copy and install the application.
+The format of a Cloudhouse Compatibility Container is a folder.
+It includes a deployment executable which is used by deployment tools such as Microsoft Endpoint Configuration Manager/SCCM, scripts, and other third-party tools to (optionally) copy and install the application.

-Does a runtime client need to be installed before Containers can be deployed or run?
+Does a runtime client need to be installed before a Cloudhouse Compatibility Container can be deployed or run?

-No, Containers include a user mode runtime environment that is deployed with the application.
+No. Our Compatibility Containers include a user-mode runtime environment that is deployed with the application.

-Cloudhouse supports SCCM, ivanti (LANDESK), Active Directory Group Policy Objects, scripts and other 3rd Party Electronic Software Distribution tools.
+You can deploy Cloudhouse Compatibility Containers using Microsoft Endpoint Configuration Manager/SCCM, Ivanti (LANDESK), Active Directory Group Policy Objects, scripts, and other third-party Electronic Software Distribution tools.

-No, Cloudhouse Containers are deploying using a Customer's existing deployment tools and infrastructure.
+No. Cloudhouse Compatibility Containers are deployed using a customer's existing deployment tools and infrastructure.

 Networking and Performance

-What is the network overhead of running applications in a Container?
+What is the network overhead of running an application in a Cloudhouse Compatibility Container?

-Network overhead of a Containers is minimal; network usage depends upon the size of the application when it is installed across the network.
-Once installed, the container only reports application usage (start, stop) events, failure and diagnostic events for telemetry and supportability purposes.
+The network overhead of a Compatibility Container is minimal; network usage depends upon the size of the application when it is installed across the network.
+Once installed, the Compatibility Container only reports application usage (start/stop) events, failure, and diagnostic events for telemetry and support purposes.

-How much CPU and memory does this take up on the server or user’s device?
+How much CPU and memory does a Cloudhouse Compatibility Container consume on the server or user’s device?

-Containers require an additional 2-3% CPU, and 2-5MB of RAM per application.
+A Compatibility Container requires an additional 2-3% CPU and 2-5MB of RAM per application.

 Security, Compliance and Disaster Recovery

-How do you ensure that applications for Server 2003 or XP runs securely in a container on the new operating system?
+How do you ensure applications for Windows Server 2003 or XP run securely in a Compatibility Container on the new operating system?

-Containers can be configured to isolate the application from all other applications running on the server.
-Supported operated systems patched with the latest security updates, and newer operating systems like Server 2016 offer a significant improvement in security when compared to Server 2003 and XP.
+Our Compatibility Containers can be configured to isolate the application from all other applications running on the server.
+Supported operating systems patched with the latest security updates, and newer operating systems like Windows Server 2016 offer a significant improvement in security when compared to Server 2003 and XP.
 Cloudhouse recommends firewall software is used to protect the server and applications running on the server.

 How can I ensure I remain compliant?

-Cloudhouse provides Containers for applications that currently run on unsupported and non-compliant systems, moving applications to a supported operating system, or remoting software like Citrix XenApp enables a customer to remain compliant.
-Cloudhouse products and services do not check for, or provide compliance.
+Cloudhouse provides Compatibility Containers for applications that currently run on unsupported and non-compliant systems.
+Moving applications to a supported operating system or removing software like Citrix XenApp enables a customer to remain compliant.
+Cloudhouse products and services do not check for or provide compliance.

 Does Cloudhouse have a Business Continuity Plan?

-Yes, implemented Business Continuity Disaster Recovery Plan (BCDR) as part of ISO 9001 Quality Management System; for their office, IT infrastructure and any cloud services that may be provide for customers.
-Cloudhouse do not provide DR for customer's on-premise servers, infrastructure, applications or Cloudhouse Containers stored on a customer's file share, these should be backed up the customer or managing partner.
+Yes.
+Implemented Business Continuity Disaster Recovery Plan (BCDR) as part of ISO 9001 Quality Management System; for their office, IT infrastructure and any cloud services that may be provided for customers.
+Cloudhouse does not provide DR for customer's on-premise servers, infrastructure, applications or Cloudhouse Compatibility Containers stored on a customer's file share.
+These should be backed up the customer or managing partner.